cloudant-labs/graphdb-slate/source/includes/_attachments.md

 # Attachments

 Attachments are [blob](http://en.wikipedia.org/wiki/Binary_large_object) files contained within documents.
+Examples of blob files would be images and multimedia.
 All attachments have a name and a content type, corresponding to a [MIME type][mime].
 If you need to store raw files, use attachments.

 ## Create / Update